Developer Guides & Tutorials

 }

-• IStringLocalizer<HomeController> is injected into the controller, giving you access to localized strings specific to this controller.
+• IStringLocalizer<HomeController> is injected into the controller.

 Displaying the localized message in the view